Rayhatron/matthewgraybosch.com/_pages/series/starbreaker.md

 > The Shenzhen labor strike was engineered.
 Isaac Magnin and the rest of the Executive Council have their hands in everything: corporations, organized labor, organized religion, and even organized crime.
 It's all a revenue stream for those bastards, and while they leave sole proprietors and co-ops alone, businesses are extorted of half their profits.
 Anybody who doesn't pay up finds their workforce on strike.
 If they still haven't fallen in line after the strike, we get sent in to make sure they pay up&mdash;or die.

-## The Cast
+## Meet The Cast

+Taken from the design works for *Blackened Phoenix*, this is a list of major characters in the Starbreaker saga grouped by organization, faction, or type.
+It is not exhaustive, and might contain spoilers.

 {% include image.html src="/assets/images/fullsize/starbreaker-cast-collage.jpg" alt="character portrait collage" caption="Some of the cast of Starbreaker.
 Commissioned artwork by Harvey Bunda." %}

-Taken from the design works for *Blackened Phoenix*, this is a list of major characters in the Starbreaker saga grouped by organization, faction, or type.
-It is not exhaustive, and might contain spoilers.

 * Annelise Copeland - a rising New York fashion designer with her own boutique on Fifth Avenue.
 Bears a striking resemblance to the late Christabel Crowley.
 * Sabaoth - an ensof imprisoned beneath the Antarctic ice cap by Imaginos.
 Frequently appears before humans, claims to be God, and demands humans obey his commands to commit genocide.
 * Mordred - A rakshasa who has adopted Morgan Stormrider and his companions.
 Can understand English, but his spoken vocabulary is limited to "meow".

 ### Crowley's Thoth

 Crowley's Thoth is a neo-Romantic heavy metal band active between 2101 and 2112.
-Noted for albums like *Prometheus Unbound*, *Glass Earth Falling*, and *Water Margin*; Crowley's Thoth is also famous for its three-hour live shows, which often start without the band's founder and violinist.
+Noted for albums like *Prometheus Unbound*, *Le Morte D'Arthur*, and *Water Margin*; Crowley's Thoth is also famous for its three-hour live shows, which often start without the band's founder and violinist.
+Their final album, released at the beginning of 2112, was *Glass Earth Falling*.

 * Christabel Crowley (deceased?) - Violin/Viola
 * Morgan Stormrider - Guitar/Vocals